Indiana voters give Trump another ally in Congress

 Donnelly — who rarely mentioned that he's a Democrat — had adopted some of the president's fiery rhetoric, ridiculing socialists and the "radical left" and calling on Congress to fund a border wall with Mexico.
 He said he agreed with Trump on some issues but promised he wouldn't be a rubber stamp.

-Voters considered several issues to be important to their vote in the midterm election, including health care, which almost 3 in 10 named as the most important issue facing the nation.
-One-fourth said immigration was most important, while another one-fifth said it was the economy.

-Cordell Chaney, who works at a Fort Wayne wire and cable products manufacturer said health care was his biggest concern.
-The 30-year-old father of four, with a fifth on the way, worries that Republicans will get rid of the Affordable Care Act if they remain in control of Congress.
+Health care was at the forefront of Indiana voters' minds, with almost 3 in 10 naming it as the most important issue facing the nation in this year's midterm elections — including 30-year-old Cordell Chaney, who works at a Fort Wayne wire and cable products manufacturer.
+The father of four, with a fifth on the way, worries that Republicans will get rid of the Affordable Care Act if they remain in control of Congress.

 "It really upsets me," said Chaney, a member of the steelworkers' union who said affordable health care that covers pre-existing conditions is critical.
 "Decent health insurance should be a right."